 - Pigeon Forge’s WonderWorks — blend education and fun at this interactive Pigeon Forge attraction devoted to science, space, and creativity.

-- Anakeesta — visit Firefly Village, a treehouse playground, dueling zipline, Vista Gardens, and oh-so-much more atop a mountain!
+- Anakeesta — visit Firefly Village, play at the treehouse playground, have fun on the dueling zipline, enjoy views at the treetop Vista Gardens, stop by the gift shop, visit the SkyBridge, take in the views from the observation deck, and oh-so-much more atop a mountain!

 - Rowdy Bear Mountain Adventure Park — ride the mountain glider, alpine coaster, and other thrill rides between 2 locations in Pigeon Forge and Gatlinburg.